DiamondLightSource/pymalcolm/docs/arch/hierarchy.rst

 blocks (like the BeamlineManager).
 They expose an interface according to their Controller, but the user can modify their behaviour at runtime by loading and saving settings which will modify the loaded Parts, and hence the top level interface of the Block.
-They have the :ref:`runnable-device-state-machine` with all its related Methods.
+They have the :ref:`manager-state-machine` with all its related Methods.

 .. uml::